Blackgaurd/Blackgaurd/README.md

-# Hi, I'm Bryan Deng

-I like math, computers, and cats.

-Check out my website: [bryandeng.ca](https://bryandeng.ca).

-Searching far and wide for my perfect general purpose programming language (LaTex my beloved).
+<h1 align="center">Bryan Deng</h1>

+I like math, computers, and my cat.
+Consequently, I'm currently studying mathematics and computer science at the University of Waterloo.
+Most fluent in LaTeX and Racket, but am always open to learning new things!

 ![GitHub stats](https://github-readme-stats.vercel.app/api/top-langs/?username=Blackgaurd&layout=compact&langs_count=4)